awsdocs/amazon-ecs-developer-guide/doc_source/task-retirement.md

 When a task reaches its scheduled retirement date, it is stopped or terminated by AWS\.
 If the task is part of a service, then the task is automatically stopped and the service scheduler launches a new one to replace it\.
 If you are using standalone tasks, then you receive notification of the task retirement and must launch new tasks to replace them\.

-## Working with Tasks Scheduled for Retirement<a name="task-retirement-working"></a>
+## Working with tasks scheduled for retirement<a name="task-retirement-working"></a>

 If the task is part of a service, then the task is automatically stopped, The service scheduler starts a new one to replace it after it reaches its scheduled retirement date\.
 If you would like to update your service tasks before the retirement date, you can use the following steps\.
-For more information, see [Updating a Service](update-service.md)\.
+For more information, see [Updating a service](update-service.md)\.

 **To update a running service \(AWS Management Console\)**